Choose your language:

 We aggregated key reporting across multiple tools which allowed us to work collaboratively on key tactical and strategic decisions based on metrics and key performance indicators (KPIs) derived from the thousands of test cases executed each month.
 With our support, the in-market testing program helped improve the overall quality of the client’s products and end-customer experience—achieving a decrease in defect leakage to less than 5 percent.
 Through the integration and implementation of testing, defect and automation tools, we were also able to expand test coverage and reduce in-field service repairs costs.

-Through our QA and Testing practice, we provided a practice architect with extensive experience developing QA strategies incorporating risk-based testing.
+Through our Quality Management practice, we provided a practice architect with extensive experience developing QA strategies incorporating risk-based testing.
 Tapping into the architect’s expertise proved to be a key differentiator in our solution and enabled a successful engagement.
 She was able to design a custom QA strategy to fit the client’s unique needs and prepare the various test facilities with adequate testing parameters and processes.
 The quality and performance metrics we implemented also helped standardize product code review.

 With more than 100 locations across the country, TEKsystems has relationships with skilled IT resources in every market.
 Leveraging our local market presence, we were able to ramp up teams as needed in the client’s core markets.